PODCAST EPISODE 133:

 A lot of people would say, “Oh, but there’s commissions.
 These people are going to make money off what they sell me.
 There’s fees to get their advice.”
 Well, no kidding.
 No kidding, there’s fees.
 You don’t work for free.
 I don’t work for free and neither do financial professionals.
 I find it so ironic that we’re willing to spend a thousand dollars on a phone, but not a thousand dollars on advice.
 Let’s put that into perspective a little bit.

-We’re going to carry around that phone for a couple of years.
-Maybe you get a deal on it, but man, it’s going to be around for a few years before it’s outdated and you have to upgrade.
-You’re going to be in retirement, hopefully for several decades of your life.
 If you don’t get this right, the amount that it will cost you, not only financially, but your quality of life and the standard of living that you’ve imagined in retirement will be compromised.
 And it can be compromised greatly.
 Get past this idea of you don’t want to pay anybody for help.
 That’s nonsense.
 It’s absolute nonsense.
 Let’s get beyond that and get to the real heart of why we’re not asking for help.

 What to consider instead

-What to consider instead.
 If we’re not going to take the rules of thumb, that we’ve talked about today, and I’ve just kind of hit the wavetops on the rules of thumb that we hear out there.
 You’ve probably heard lots more.
 But if we’re not going to do that and have some disjointed thing that we call a plan, when what we really have is a mess, what do we do instead?

 We work with a network of financial professionals that work with federal employees for a living.
 They understand the odd complexities of these government programs and how they fit into the bigger financial world that you live in.
 And here’s the deal.
-And this is something that I hope that everyone takes out of this podcast and that is that financial professionals should help you know how to decide and not what to decide.
+This is something that I hope that everyone takes out of this podcast and that is that financial professionals should help you know how to decide and not what to decide.

 Again, financial professionals should help you know how to decide and not what to decide.
 And what I mean by that is I don’t want to tell you what to do, I want to be able to help you on this podcast to know how to think about what you’re doing so that you can make the right decision for yourself.
 And financial professionals should be looking at that same concept of helping clients or prospective clients know how to filter all of these ideas and all of these strategies to help you get what you want.